Retrieval-enhanced Knowledge Editing in Language Models for Multi-Hop Question Answering

 \section{Conclusion}

-We propose a novel LLM editing framework for multi-hop QA.
-We employ a strategy that utilizes mutual information maximization for the retrieval of facts and a self-optimizing technique for pruning redundant information.
-This approach effectively addresses the challenges of integrating real-time knowledge updates in LLMs.
-Theoretical justifications and comprehensive evaluations demonstrate RAE's effectiveness in enhancing the accuracy of updated LLM responses.
-Our contributions mark a substantial advancement in model editing research, presenting a promising direction for the integration of dynamic knowledge in language models.
+We propose a novel LLM editing framework for multi-hop QA that employs mutual information maximization for fact retrieval and a self-optimizing technique to prune redundant data.
+This effectively tackles the integration of real-time knowledge updates in LLMs.
+Our extensive evaluations confirm the framework's ability to enhance the accuracy of LLM responses, marking significant progress in model editing and dynamic knowledge integration research.

 \begin{acks} The work is, in part, supported by NSF (\#IIS-2223768).
 The views and conclusions in this paper are those of the authors and should not be interpreted as representing any funding agencies. \end{acks}